-REINFORCED EMBANKMENTS Potential Embankment Failure Modes Recommended Criteria 4.3.2 Slope Stability Analysis.
+REINFORCED EMBANKMENTS Potential Embankment Failure Modes Recommended Criteria

+4.3.2 Slope Stability Analysis.

-If the overall bearing capacity of the embankment is determined to be satisfactory, then the rotational failure potential should be evaluated with conventional limit equilibrium stope stability analysis or wedge analysis.
+If the overall bearing capacity of the embankment is determined to be satisfactory, then the rotational failure potential should be evaluated with conventional limit equilibrium slope stability analysis or wedge analysis.
 The potential failure mode for a circular arc analysis is shown in figure 4-2.
-The circular arc method simply adds the strength of the geotextile layers to the resistance forces opposing rotational sliding because the geotextile must be physically tom for the embankment to slide.
-This analysis consists of determining the most critical failure surfaces, then adding one or more layers of geotextile at the base of the embankment with sufficient strength at acceptable factor of safety.
+The circular arc method simply adds the strength of the geotextile layers to the resistance forces opposing rotational sliding because the geotextile must be physically torn for the embankment to slide.
+This analysis consists of determining the most critical failure surfaces, then adding one or more layers of geotextile at the base of the embankment with sufficient strength at acceptable strain levels to provide the necessary resistance to prevent failure at an acceptable factor of safety.
 Depending on the nature of the problem, a wedge-type slope stability analysis may be more appropriate.
 The analysis may be conducted by accepted wedge stability methods, where the geotextile is assumed to provide horizontal resistance to outward wedge sliding and solving for the tensile strength necessary to give the desired factor of safety.
 The critical slip circle or potential failure surfaces can be determined by conventional geotechnical limited equilibrium analysis methods.
 These methods may be simplified by the following assumptions: